-Our minds are always hurrying to generalize about things.
-We do not pay great attention to the details.
-To combat this pattern we must sometimes shift our focus from the macro to the micro—placing much greater emphasis on the details, the small picture.
+Shift our focus from the macro to the micro—place much greater emphasis on the details, the small picture.

 In business, the natural tendency is to look at what is already out there in the marketplace and to think of how we can make it better or cheaper.
-The real trick is to focus our attention on some need that is not currently being met, on what is absent.
-One interesting way to begin such a thought process is to look at new and available technology in the world and to imagine how it could be applied in a much different way, meeting a need that we sense exists but that is not overly apparent.
+Focus our attention on some need that is not currently being met, on what is absent.
 If the need is too obvious, others will already be working on it.

-In the creative lives of almost all Masters, we hear of the following pattern: They begin a project with an initial intuition and an excitement about its potential success.
+In the creative lives of almost all Masters, they begin a project with an initial intuition and an excitement about its potential success.
 Their project is deeply connected to something personal and primal, and seems very much alive to them.

-As the process begins to become more conscious and less intuitive, that idea once so alive in them starts to seem somewhat dead or stale.
-This is a difficult feeling to endure and so they work even harder, trying to force a solution.
+As the process begins that idea once so alive in them starts to seem somewhat dead or stale.
 The harder they try, the more inner tension and frustration they create.
-The sense of staleness grows.
 In the beginning, their mind teemed with rich associations; now it seems condemned to a narrow track of thought that does not spark the same connections.

-They have been through this before, and on an unconscious level they understand that they must plow forward, and that the frustration, or the feeling of being blocked, has a purpose.
+They understand that they must plow forward, and that the frustration, or the feeling of being blocked, has a purpose.

 At a particular high point of tension, they let go for a moment.
 What almost inevitably happens in such moments is that the solution, the perfect idea for completing the work comes to them.

-In any event, you must avoid emotional extremes and find a way to feel optimism and doubt at the same time—a difficult sensation to describe in words, but something all Masters have experienced.
+In any event, you must avoid emotional extremes and find a way to feel optimism and doubt at the same time.

 Coltrane was not sure how he could reach such heights, but he knew that Parker practiced the instrument harder than anyone.

-And yet when it comes to creative endeavors, so often we find people going at them from the wrong end.
-This generally afflicts those who are young and inexperienced—they begin with an ambitious goal, a business, or an invention or a problem they want to solve.
-This seems to promise money and attention.
+We often find people going at them from the wrong end —they begin with an ambitious goal, a business, or an invention or a problem they want to solve.
 They then search for ways to reach that goal.
 Such a search could go in thousands of directions, each of which could pan out in its own way, but in which they could also easily end up exhausting themselves and never find the key to reaching their overarching goal.
-There are too many variables that go into success.

-Instead of beginning with some broad goal, they go in search of the fact of great yield—a bit of empirical evidence that is strange and does not fit the paradigm, and yet is intriguing.
-This bit of evidence sticks out and grabs their attention,
+Go in search of the fact of great yield—a bit of empirical evidence that is strange and does not fit the paradigm, and yet is intriguing.

 Because the designers of the flying machines could not fly for more than a minute, they were locked into a vicious cycle—they were never airborne long enough to learn how to fly and properly test out their designs, or get a feel for what might work.
 They were doomed to failure.

-In the year 1900 alone they were able to perform more test flights than Lilienthal had attempted over many years
+The Wright brothers would have to slowly evolve the perfect design.
+In the year 1900 alone they were able to perform more test flights than their competitors had attempted over many years

 Their model depended not on superior technology, but on the highest number of test runs, creating an optimal learning curve.
-This revealed flaws to be worked on and gave them a feel for the product that could never be had in the abstract.
 The emphasis was not on the parts, but on the overall flying experience; not on power, but on control.
 Since money was a factor, supreme importance was placed on ingenuity in getting the most out of the least.

-The principles behind mechanical intelligence can be summarized as follows: whatever you are creating or designing, you must test and use it yourself.
+Whatever you are creating or designing, you must test and use it yourself.
 Separating out the work will make you lose touch with its functionality.
-You gain a feel for what you are creating.
 In doing this work, you see and feel the flaws in the design.
-You do not look at the parts separately but at how they interact.
-What you are trying to create will not magically take off after a few creative bursts of inspiration, but must be slowly evolved through a step-by-step process as you correct the flaws.

-First, it is essential to build into the creative process an initial period that is open-ended.
+Build into the creative process an initial period that is open-ended.
 You give yourself time to dream and wander, to start out in a loose and unfocused manner.
-In this period, you allow the project to associate itself with certain powerful emotions, ones that naturally come out of you as you focus on your ideas.

-Third, to keep this process alive, you must never settle into complacency, as if your initial vision represents the endpoint.
-You must cultivate profound dissatisfaction with your work and the need to constantly improve your ideas, along with a sense of uncertainty—you are not exactly sure where to go next, and this uncertainty drives the creative urge and keeps it fresh.
+Never settle into complacency, as if your initial vision represents the endpoint.
+You must cultivate profound dissatisfaction with your work and the need to constantly improve your ideas.
 Any kind of resistance or obstacle that crosses your path should be seen as yet another chance to improve your work.

-Finally, you must come to embrace slowness as a virtue in itself.
-When it comes to creative endeavors, time is always relative.
+Embrace slowness as a virtue in itself.
+Time is always relative.
 Whether your project takes months or years to complete, you will always experience a sense of impatience and a desire to get to the end.
-The single greatest action you can take for acquiring creative power is to reverse this natural impatience.

 The work elicited extremes of reaction, a sign of its power.

-Like Graham, you must not mistake newness with wild spontaneity.
+Do not mistake newness with wild spontaneity.
 There is nothing that becomes repetitive and boring more quickly than free expression that is not rooted in reality and discipline.
-You must bring to your new idea all of the knowledge you have acquired in your field, but for the purpose of reversing it, as Graham did with the Denishawn method.

-Oddly enough, they discovered that what really makes successful entrepreneurs is not the nature of their idea, or the university they went to, but their actual character—their willingness to adapt their idea and take advantage of possibilities they had not first imagined.
-This is precisely the trait—fluidity of mind—that Graham had identified in himself and in other inventors.
+What really makes successful entrepreneurs is not the nature of their idea, or the university they went to, but their actual character—their willingness to adapt their idea and take advantage of possibilities they had not first imagined.
 The other essential character trait was supreme tenacity.

 You are not in a hurry.
 You prefer the holistic approach.
-You look at the object of study from as many angles as possible, giving your thoughts added dimensions.
-You assume that the parts of any whole interact with one another and cannot be completely separated.
-In your mind, you get as close to the complicated truth and reality of your object of study as possible
+You look at the object of study from as many angles as possible, giving your thoughts added dimensions

 To imagine that something can be intellectual and sensual, pleasurable and painful, real and unreal, good and bad, masculine and feminine is too chaotic and disturbing for us.
 Life, however, is more fluid and complex; our desires and experiences do not fit neatly into these tidy categories.

-Understand: to create a meaningful work of art or to make a discovery or invention requires great discipline, self-control, and emotional stability.
+To create a meaningful work of art or to make a discovery or invention requires great discipline, self-control, and emotional stability.
 It requires mastering the forms of your field.
 Drugs and madness only destroy such powers.
-Do not fall for the romantic myths and clichés that abound in culture about creativity—offering us the excuse or panacea that such powers can come cheaply.
+Do not fall for the romantic myths and clichés that abound in culture about creativity.
 When you look at the exceptionally creative work of Masters, you must not ignore the years of practice, the endless routines, the hours of doubt, and the tenacious overcoming of obstacles these people endured.

 He had long thought of life as an apprenticeship in which we are all slowly instructed in the ways of the world.
 Some people learn to read the signs and heed the lessons from this apprenticeship, developing themselves in the process; others do not.
-He had served an elaborate twenty-year apprenticeship in writing and in human nature, and it had altered him deeply.
-Despite his ill health and his failures, he had never given up.
-This must mean something—perhaps a destiny of sorts.
-All of his failures had a purpose, he decided, if he knew how to exploit them.
+He had served an elaborate twenty-year apprenticeship in writing and in human nature.
 His time had not been wasted.

 The ability to have this intuitive grasp of the whole and feel this dynamic is simply a function of time.
-Since it has been shown that the brain is literally altered after approximately 10,000 hours of practice, these powers would be the result of a transformation that happens in the brain after some 20,000 hours and beyond.
-With this much practice and experience, all kinds of connections have been formed in the brain between different forms of knowledge.
-Masters thus have a sense of how everything interacts organically, and they can intuit patterns or solutions in an instant.
+Since it has been shown that the brain is literally altered after approximately 10,000 hours of practice, these powers would be the result of a transformation that happens in the brain after some 20,000 hours and beyond

 The reasoning of Masters is guided by intuition; their intuition springs from intense rational focus.
 The two are fused.